SeanConnelly/Cogs/README.md

 ### Motivation

-To provide a one step serialiser and deserialiser of registered and persistent classes that work across all mainstream versions of Caché and Ensemble.
+To provide a one step serialiser and deserialiser of registered and persistent classes that works across all mainstream versions of Caché and Ensemble.

 ### Installation